rain2540/Learn-SwiftUI/L003-Landmarks/README.md

 With the tools you’ve used so far, combine your custom views to create the final design for the landmark detail view.

 ### 1.2 Building Lists and Navigation

+With the basic landmark detail view set up, you need to provide a way for users to see the full list of landmarks, and to view the details about each location.

+You’ll create views that can show information about any landmark, and dynamically generate a scrolling list that a user can tap to see a detail view for a landmark.
+To fine-tune the UI, you’ll use Xcode’s canvas to render multiple previews at different device sizes.